antimof/UxPlay/README.md

 or (if git is installed): "git clone https://github.com/FDH2/UxPlay".

-*This is also a pull request on the original site https://github.com/antimof/UxPlay ; but is unlikely to ever get committed into the codebase there, as that project appears to be inactive.
+*This is also a pull request on the original site https://github.com/antimof/UxPlay ; that original project appears to be inactive, but the pull request with changes  up to 2021-12-10 were recently merged whith the antimof tree (thank you antimof!).

 ## Building UxPlay on  Linux (or \*BSD):